CQC We and I Statements

-After the decision about eligibility has been made, if the needs are going to be met the care provided by a carer can be taken into account during the care and support planning stage (see Care and Support Planning).
+After the decision about eligibility has been made, if the needs are going to be met the care provided by a carer can be taken into account during the care and support planning stage (see Care and Support Planning chapter).

-Needs that are being met by a carer who is willing and able to do so do not have to be met by the local authority, but when that is the case it should be recorded.
+Needs that are being met by a carer who is willing and able to do so do not have to be met by the local authority, but this should be recorded.
 This ensures the adult’s entire needs are identified and if the carer feels unable or unwilling to carry out some or all of the caring they were previously providing, an appropriate response can be made by the local authority.

 The local authority must always ensure that an expert is involved in the assessment of adults who are deafblind, including where a deafblind person is carrying out a supported self-assessment jointly with the authority.
-People are regarded as deafblind ‘if their combined sight and hearing impairment causes difficulties with communication, access to information and mobility.
-This includes people with a progressive sight and hearing loss’ (Think Dual Sensory, Department of Health 1995).
+People are regarded as deafblind if their combined sight and hearing impairment causes difficulties with communication, access to information and mobility.
+This includes people with a progressive sight and hearing loss.

 During an assessment if there is the appearance of both sensory impairments, even if when taken separately each sensory impairment appears relatively mild, the assessor must consider whether the person is deafblind as defined above.
 If a person is deafblind, this must trigger a specialist assessment.
 This specialist assessment must be carried out by an assessor or team that has training of at least QCF or OCN level 3, or above where the person has higher or more complex needs.